slashadminsource/PSIBTrader/README.md

 This code most definately contains bugs and errors and terrible code which will never be fixed or updated by me.
 Use at your own risk!

+For more information head over to a short blog I write about the setup here: https://www.slashadmin.co.uk/powershell-trading-bot-for-interactive-brokers/

 I worked on this project because I wanted to see if I could develop a swing trading PowerShell Bot.